The first step is to find a chapter and visit to experience what BNI is all about.

 Q: How do you know new members are reputable?

 A: The application asks for references and we have a membership committee that checks them.
-It's word of mouth, so before they even come to a meeting they have to have spoken to someone or been invited by someone in the group.
+It's referral marketing, so before they even come to a meeting they have to have spoken to someone or been invited by someone in the group.
 Everyone has to have a sponsor, or one is assigned to them, and they interview them.

 Q: What if a member gets a referral and does poor work?